-(Morocco, 1970) won the 2008 Flemish debut prize for her novel Vrouwland (Woman's Land; 2007) about migrant youths dreaming of a better life.
+(Morocco, 1970) is a fiction and theatre author, lawyer and teacher.
+She won the 2008 Flemish debut prize for her novel Vrouwland (Women's Country; 2007) about migrant youths dreaming of a better life.
 In 2006, her story Mercedes 207 was awarded the Kif Kif Literature Prize.
-Her second book, A Child of God, was published in 2008.
-As in her debut, issues such as identity, religion, migration and the position of minorities in relation to the majority play an important role.
-Her novel Vertel het iemand (Tell Somebody, 2018) deals with the forgotten - or rather, deliberately concealed - role played by Moroccan soldiers recruited by the French to fight in the First World War.
-Lamrabet is a member of the writers' collective Fixdit, which aims to raise awareness of gender inequality in literature and expand the literary canon with work by important female authors.(WN 2022)
+Her short story collection Een kind van God (A Child of God) was published in 2008, followed by the novel De man die niet begraven wilde worden (The Man Who Didn't Want to be Buried), awarded with the Ultima, the Flemish state prize for culture.
+As in her debut, issues such as identity, religion, migration and the position of minorities play an important role.
+Her novel Vertel het iemand (Tell Somebody, 2018) deals with the life of a Berber boy and the deliberately concealed role played by Moroccan soldiers in the First World War.
+Lamrabet is a member of the writers' collective Fixdit, which aims to raise awareness of gender inequality in literature.
+She is a practice assistant in discrimination law at the Legal Clinic of the Law Faculty of the Ghent University and also teaches at the Odisee College in Brussels.(WN 2023)

 Archive available for: Rachida Lamrabet